portavice/bladestrap/README.md

 e.g. `:disabled="true"` or `:required="isset($var)"`.

 Per default fields with `:required="true"` are marked with a `*` after the label.
-This behavior can be disabled via configuration.
+This behavior can be disabled via configuration (for all fields) or with `:mark-as-required="false"` (for a single field).

 #### Input groups
 To add text at the left or the right of a form field (except checkboxes and radio buttons),